Transfer learning with affine model transformation

-For Eq.~\eqref{eq:proof-deriv} to hold for any $q$ and $h$, $ \phi_{f_s}(y) - \phi_{f_s}' \bigl( \mathbb{E}_q[Y|X=x] \bigr)y $ must be independent of $y$.
-Thus, the function $\phi_{f_s}$ and its inverse $\psi_{f_s} = \phi_{f_s}^{-1}$ are limited to affine transformations. \end{proof} Theorem \ref{thm:affine} implies that the mean squared error is minimized when the data and model transformation functions are given by an affine transformation and its inverse, respectively.
-In summary, the optimal class for HTL is expressed as follows:
+where $g_1$ and $g_2$ are some functions. \end{theorem} The proof is given in Section \ref{sec:apd-proof-mainTheorem} in Supplementary Material.
+Despite not initially assuming that the two transformation functions are inverses, Theorem \ref{thm:affine} implies they must indeed be inverses.
+Furthermore, the mean squared error is minimized when the data and model transformation functions are given by an affine transformation and its inverse, respectively.
+In summary, under the expected squared loss minimization with the HTL procedure, the optimal class for HTL model is expressed as follows:

 where $\mathcal{G}_1, \mathcal{G}_2$ and $\mathcal{G}_3$ are the arbitrarily function classes.
-Here, each of $g_1$ and $g_2$ is modeled as a function of $f_s$ that represents common factors across the source and target domains. $g_3$ is modeled as a function of $x$, in order to capture the domain-specific factors unexplainable by the source features.
+Here, each of $g_1$ and $g_2$ is modeled as a function of $\bmfs$ that represents common factors across the source and target domains. $g_3$ is modeled as a function of $\bmx$, in order to capture the domain-specific factors unexplainable by the source features.